SpatialTemporalStats/LRGPSP_Reproducibility_Materials/README.md

 #### Version of primary software used
 R version 3.6.3 (2020-02-29)

-Libraries and dependencies used by the code:
+#### Libraries and dependencies used by the code

-assertthat version 0.2.1
+assertthat version 0.2.1, autoFRK version 1.4.3, doParallel version 1.0.17, fields version 14.1,